This post is about using glitter, embossing powder, and embossing foil (heat-activated foil). All three techniques are so much fun!

-The use of a toothpick or skewer to “draw” the glue in where you need it is another method.
-I have used a toothpick lots of time to get glue into hard to get areas or to produce a finer film of glue.
+The use of a toothpick or skewer to “draw” the glue where you need it is another method.
+I have used a toothpick lots of times to get glue into hard to get areas or to produce a finer film of glue.

 Another method is spraying your card with spray-on glue and then shimmering glitter over the area.
 While this is a really easy method it is not easy to control spray so it would only be ok for a slightly larger area.